ScottKirvan/UE_QuickLaunch/README.md

 >
 ![Windows-11-Right-Click-Menu-Show-More-Options](notes/images/Windows-11-Right-Click-Menu-Show-More-Options.jpg)
 >
-> If you wish, you can configure Windows 11 to use the 'Classic' or 'Legacy' version of the right-click context menu by following the instructions [here](https://pureinfotech.com/bring-back-classic-context-menu-windows-11/).
-This is how I work.
+> If you wish, you can configure Windows 11 to use the _'Classic'_ or _'Legacy'_ version of the right-click context menu by following the instructions [here](https://pureinfotech.com/bring-back-classic-context-menu-windows-11/).

 If you have multiple versions of Unreal Engine installed, a dialog will pop up asking what version of Unreal to launch when creating the new project.

 ![](notes/images/Pasted%20image%2020230907163215.png)

-This process creates and launches an Unreal project based on a [Minimal uproject](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) file.
-The new project will be identical to a new "Blank" project launched in UE4, but in UE5 there are some [differences you may want to be aware of](#Caveats).
+Clicking **OK** creates and launches an Unreal project based on a [minimal unreal project](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) (`uproject`) file.
+The new project will be identical to creating a new UE4 "Blank" template project from the Launcher.
+In UE5 there are some [differences you may want to be aware of](#Caveats).

+If you, like me, always enable the same bunch of plugins and project settings every time you start a new Unreal project, you can save some manual project initialization steps and use a QuickLaunch [Template project](#Template%20project) instead.

 ## Template project

-UE_QuickLaunch v2.1 introduces the ability to use a template project rather than just the Minimal uproject.
+UE_QuickLaunch v2.1 introduces the ability to use a template project rather than the default [minimal unreal project](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8).
 This gives you the ability to fully customize the type of project created by QuickLaunch.

-To use the template feature, create a `ue_quicklaunch_template` folder in the UE_QuickLaunch installation directory.
-The folder's contents will be used as a template to create your new project.
-The template's uproject file should be called, `ue_quicklaunch_template.uproject`.
-This file will be copied in and renamed to match your project's name.
+To use the template feature, create a `ue_quicklaunch_template` folder in the UE_QuickLaunch installation directory (ie. `C:\Program Files\UE_QuickLaunch`).
+You can put anything you want into the template folder and its contents will be used to create your new project.

+To created a template Unreal Project (`uproject`) file, copy an unreal `uproject` file  to the root of the template folder and name it `ue_quicklaunch_template.uproject`.
+QuickLaunch will copy and rename the file to match your project's name.

+When you launch a new project with your template, the contents of the uproject file will determine which version of Unreal Engine is launched (and which plugins are enabled).
+If you edit the uproject file and delete the line that specifies the Unreal version, rather than launching a specific version of Unreal, you'll be presented with the **Select Unreal Engine Version** dialog.

 > **Warning**
+> **Multiple Unreal Versions:**
+>
 > When creating or using a template project, the contents have to be compatible with the version of Unreal you're launching.
-For example, you may be able to create a template level in UE 4.27 and successfully launch it in UE 5.3, but trying to load a UE 5.3 asset into 4.27 will probably not work.
-Also, when you create your template, the uproject file will determine which version of Unreal Engine is launched, _unless_ you edited the uproject file and delete the line that specifies the Unreal version.
-Using config files and uproject files in different versions may produce some unexpected results, but seems relatively safe.
+For example, you may be able to create a template map/level in UE 4.27 and successfully launch it in UE 5.3, but trying to load a UE 5.3 level asset into 4.27 will probably not work.
+>
+> Unlike asset files, loading config files and (`uproject`) files in different versions seems relatively benign.
+Watch out for unusual behaviors.
+In my experience I've not seen any problems, but be aware that what a setting does in one version of Unreal may provide a different behavior in another.
+To be safe, generate your template project in the oldest version of Unreal that you tend to work in.

 ## Building from source